parent

 - Select the reporting period you want to view.

-What is in a report card
+What is in an assessment

-Each report card includes:
+Each assessment includes:

 - Curriculum areas -- a section for each learning area with: